 What do monsters, magic, revenge and love-at-first-sight have in common?
 Audiences found out in Chatham High School’s production of The Tempest.
 This fantasy by William Shakespeare hit the school’s stage November 9 and November 10.
-The students will give a final performance of The Tempest on Thursday, November 15, 8:30 p.m. at the Tina Packer Playhouse in Lenox, Massachusetts as part of Shakespeare & Company’s annual Fall Festival of Shakespeare.
-Tickets there are $16 for general admission and $10 for students.
+The students gave a final performance of The Tempest on November 18 at the Tina Packer Playhouse in Lenox, Massachusetts as part of Shakespeare & Company’s annual Fall Festival of Shakespeare.
 Visit www.shakespeare.org to learn more.

 The Duke of Milan is cast away with his three-year-old daughter and isolated for 12 years on an enchanted island littered with spirits.
 Join us to find out how he is restored to power in Italy by wizardry, mayhem and that most mysterious tool of all, forgiveness.